 House Hanover is entitled to reimbursement of expenses under the House Hanover Investment Advisory Agreement for administrative services performed for the Company.
-Administration fees were \$64,875, and \$64,875 for the three months ended March 31, 2024 and 2023, respectively, as shown on the Statements of Operations under administration fees.
-As of March 31, 2024 and December 31, 2023 there were \$64,875 and \$64,875, respectively, of administration fees owed to House Hanover, as shown on the Statements of Assets and Liabilities under Due to affiliates.
+Administration fees were \$64,875, and \$64,875 for the three months ended March 31, 2025 and 2024, respectively, and are not directly shown on the Statements of Operations, but are included in administration fees shown on the Statements of Operations.

+As of March 31, 2025 and December 31, 2024 there were \$129,750 and \$64,875, respectively, of administration fees owed to House Hanover, as shown on the Statements of Assets and Liabilities under Due to affiliates.